lnemsick-simp/pupmod-simp-libkv/Design.md

     * The plugin `put`, `delete`, and `deletetree` operations may be multi-process safe on shared file systems, such as NFS.

-      * Getting this to work on specific shared filesystem types is deferred to future requirements.
+      * Getting this to work on specific shared file system types is deferred to future requirements.

+* libkv may provide a Consul-based plugin

 ### Future Requirements

-This is a placeholder for additional libkv requirements which will be addressed, once it moves beyond the prototype stage.
+This is a placeholder for miscellaneous, additional libkv requirements to be addressed, once it moves beyond the prototype stage.

-* libkv must support audit operations on the key/value store
+* libkv must support audit operations on a key/value store

   * Auditing information to be provided must include: